 The Commissioner can assist with complaints about how Ahpra and the National Boards have been collected, used or disclosed personal information.

 We can conduct a review of a 'Freedom Of Information' decision made by Ahpra.

 What to expectWhat to expect

-Learn more about what to expect when you make a complaint to our office.
+Find out what to expect when you lodge a complaint with our office.

 Complaint processComplaint process